GR.iD mall reopening

 Getting there: From Dhoby Ghaut MRT, walk towards SMU and turn left into Selegie Road to get to GR.iD.

-For more new malls in Singapore:
+For more places to shop in Singapore:

 Photography by Li Haiyang.

 Originally published on 15th October 2021.
 Last updated on 16th February 2022.

 Drop us your email so you won't miss the latest news.